A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Phase Transition

-where in the above equation $h_{i}$ are the scalar fields in physical basis with $\{i=1,2\}$, $m_{j}$ are the masses of the $j^{\rm th}$ particle and $n_{j}$ are the degrees of freedom of the $j^{\rm th}$ particle. $S_{j}$ has the value 0 for bosons and 1 for fermions. $\mu$ is the renormalisation energy scale which is taken to be $m_{t}$. $C_{j}$ are the constants which have the value $\frac{3}{2}$ for scalars and fermions and $\frac{5}{6}$ for gauge bosons.
+where $h_{i},\,\{i=1,2\}$ are the scalar fields in physical basis, $m_{j}$ is the mass of the $j^{\rm th}$ particle and $n_{j}$ is the number of degrees of freedom of the $j^{\rm th}$ particle. $S_{j}$ has the value 0 for bosons and 1 for fermions. $\mu$ is the renormalisation energy scale which is taken to be $m_{t}$. $C_{j}$ are the constants which have the value $\frac{3}{2}$ for scalars and fermions, and $\frac{5}{6}$ for gauge bosons.
 Considering thermal effects, the temperature-dependent part of the effective potential at one loop level can be expressed as \cite{PhysRevD.9.3320}

-The $n_{B/F}$ are the degrees of freedom of bosons/fermions respectively and the $J_{B/F}$ are Bosonic and Fermionic functions which are represented as
+The $n_{B/F}$ are the degrees of freedom of bosons/fermions respectively, and the $J_{B/F}$ are Bosonic and Fermionic functions, which are represented as

-At the high-temperature limit, one can expand the Bosonic and Fermionic integrals in powers of $x \equiv m/T$ as \cite{Quiros:1999jp}:

-Therefore, at the high-temperature limit, thermal corrected one-loop effective potential can be written using Eq.\ref{JbJf_approx} as:

-At high temperatures, the perturbative expansion of the effective potential may not remain valid.
-The divergent terms (infrared divergence) that arise from the Matsubara modes while considering finite temperature effects require resummation by replacing the field-dependent masses with their respective thermal masses at one loop propagator.
-So, in addition to the one-loop thermal corrections, we can have contributions from ring diagrams and thus we have to consider Daisy resummation to the effective potential.
-To expand the effective potential, we use the Parwani method \cite{Parwani:1991gq}.
+At high temperatures, the perturbative expansion of the effective potential may lose validity due to the emergence of infrared divergences, leading to the breakdown of the loop expansion of the effective potential \cite{PhysRevD.9.3320, Linde:1980ts}.
+These divergences arise from the Matsubara modes, which account for periodicity in the imaginary time direction in finite-temperature calculations \cite{Matsubara:1955ws}. {To account for the infrared divergences in the bosonic sector at finite temperature, we include the daisy resummation following the Arnold-Espinosa approach \cite{Arnold:1992rz}.
+In this method, only the zero Matsubara modes of bosonic fields receive thermal mass corrections, which are incorporated into the daisy (ring) term.
 The potential due to such ring diagrams can be written as \cite{quirós1993daisy},

+The quantities $M_{j}(h_{i},T)$ and $m_{j}(h_{i})$ are the eigenvalues of the mass matrix at finite and zero temperature, respectively.
+The mass terms at finite temperature are given by,

-The quantities $m_{j}^2(h_{i})+\Pi_{j}(T)$ are called the thermal masses.
-The quantities $\Pi_{j}$ are called the Daisy Coefficients which are obtained from the coefficients of $T^2$ in the expression of finite temperature correction to the effective potential in the high temperature limit.
+The quantities $\Pi_{H/\phi}$ are called the Daisy Coefficients, which are obtained from the coefficients of $T^2$ in the expression of finite temperature correction to the effective potential in the high-temperature limit.